 How to prep leeks

-To cut the leeks for the gratin, first cut off the dark green end of the leeks.
+To cut the leeks, first cut off the dark green end of the leeks.
 You’ll want to cut where the leeks are becoming light green.
 Next, trim off the root end and peel off a couple of the outer layers.

 At this point you’ll have a small white and light green cylinder a couple of inches long.
 Cut that cylinder down the middle into halves.
 Run the cut pieces of leek under water to dislodge any grit you can get at.
 Then cut the leeks into slices.